MojoSport/Mobile-Challenge/README.md

 * The mock data includes an array of **activities**.
 * Each activity should display a countdown timer based on its **durationSeconds**.
 * The activity **order** determines the order activities should be performed.
 Activities that have the same **order** are to be performed at the same time.
 	* If multiple activities have an order of 2, for example, the timer should countdown for the first activity, then the second activity, etc until moving on to order 3 activit(es).
+This is the equivalent of running multiple activities at the same time and then having players switch groups.

 ## UI